The Harnessing Technology Web pages help adult

 - Yakitome http://yakitome.com/

 - ReadPlease http://www.readplease.com (Note: discontinued.
-A new Mac version is expected in 2013)
+A new Mac version in 2013 is in beta form)

 Speech to Text